nabezokodaikon/jaen-translate.vim/README.md

 ```

 ## Usage
-1. Select the string to translate.
+1. Select the text to translate.
 1. Running `JaEnTranslate` command.
 1. The translated text is output.
   * Translated text is added to yank.